I know someone who works in a sustainable/green job

 Inspiration for the tool

-The method is adapted from the original method of career guidance for primary and secondary school pupils of the Office of Labour, Social Affairs and Family in Slovakia (“Networking – I know no one who…”) and is adapted for the needs of green guidance or green jobs.
+The method is adapted from the original method of career guidance for primary and secondary school pupils of the Office of Labour, Social Affairs and Family in Slovakia (“Networking – I know someone who…”) and is adapted for the needs of green guidance or green jobs.

 Rationale: Why is this needed?